Heath hen: Extinction

-Owing to intense hunting pressure, the population declined rapidly.
+Owing to intense hunting pressure, and possible habitat loss, the population declined rapidly.
 Perhaps as early as the 1840s, at any rate by 1870, all heath hens were extirpated from the mainland.
 There were about 300 left on the island of Martha's Vineyard, off Massachusetts, but by 1890, this number had declined to 120–200 birds, mainly due to predation by feral cats and poaching.
 By the late 19th century, there were about 70 left.
 These were protected by a hunting ban and by the establishment in 1908 of the "Heath Hen Reserve" (today the Manuel F. Correllus State Forest), and the population rapidly grew to almost 2,000: by the mid-1910s, observing the birds on their lekking grounds had become something of a tourist attraction.

-However, a combination of factors during the 1916 nesting season (a destructive fire, severe winters, an unusual influx of predatory northern goshawks, inbreeding, an excess number of male individuals and apparently an epidemic of blackhead disease, which might have been transmitted by poultry) brought these numbers down quickly; after a last recovery to 600 in 1920, the population began its final decline.
+The 1916 nesting season was a disastrous series of stochastic events that ultimately led the species to its final decline.
+In 1916, a fire spread across approximately one-third of the island, killing about 80% of the heath hen population.
+The following winter was harsh, and goshawks began moving into the island, further reducing the heath hens' numbers.
+Edward Howe Forbush noted that "fewer than 100 birds still lived" following these events.
+The remaining population of heath hens had a significantly male biased sex-ratio, leading to further complications in the upcoming years.
+Captive breeding efforts were attempted, but some surviving males had undeveloped testes, either from an inadequate diet or because of captive-breeding practices.
+The species consequently faced great difficulty in resisting population shocks, such as epidemics of disease and harsh winters.

 At the beginning of 1927, only 11 males and two females remained.
 Despite being afforded the best protection according to contemporary science, the number had declined to a handful, all males, by the end of the year.
 After December 8, 1928, apparently only one male survived.
 The endling was lovingly nicknamed "Booming Ben."
 He was last seen on his traditional lekking ground between West Tisbury and today's Martha's Vineyard Airport on March 11, 1932 – early in the breeding season - and thus presumably died, about 8 years old, days or only hours afterwards from unknown causes.
+Footage of Booming Ben recorded by Alfred Otto Gross in the early 1930s was digitized in 2017; it is available from the Bowdoin College special collections.